 If checked, the event and comments are translated into the user’s preferred language.
 Default is checked.

-In the publish environment, the calendar feature will display a search field with a default date range, and any calendar events which fall within that range.
+In the publish environment, the calendar feature displays a search field with a default date range, and any calendar events which fall within that range.

 Other abilities depend on whether the site visitor is a moderator, administrator, community member, privileged member or anonymous.